vedh-sonawane/sky_pulse/README.md

-SkyPulse — Real-Time Weather App
+SkyPulse — Real-Time Weather Application

 Stay ahead of the weather.
 Accurate forecasts, severe alerts, and beautiful visualizations for anywhere in the world.